 Adrian de Wynter

 I am a principal applied scientist at Microsoft and a researcher (PGR) at the University of York.
-I work on projects addressing natural language understanding/generation and fundamental problems in deep learning, such as reasoning and formal modelling of LLMs.
+I work in projects related to natural language understanding/generation and fundamental problems in deep learning, such as reasoning and formal modelling of dialogue, like LLMs.

-My primary research interest lies within computation, and specifically, the development of algorithms and meta-algorithms for machine learning.
+My primary interest is computation, and specifically, the study of reasoning as it relates to humans and machines.
 My approach is mainly intuitionistic in nature, contrasting with some other formalisms used in this field.
-Namely, algorithms should have provable guarantees of complexity and convergence via construction, and this proof must be closely-related to a computable (e.g., realistic, decidable, production) scenario.
-This has the advantage of providing feasible, meaningful statements about complex problems, while at the same time circumventing mathematical results that are rarely, or at all, seen in practice.
-For example, we used category theory to prove that some prompting strategies are objectively better than others; and that they would produce more suitable outcomes as defined by the users (p < 0.1).
+In English: algorithms have provable guarantees of complexity and convergence via construction, and this proof must be closely-related to a computable (e.g., realistic, decidable, production) scenario.
+This gives meaningful answers about complex problems, while also circumventing mathematical results that are rarely seen in practice.
+For example, we recently used category theory to prove that some prompting strategies are objectively better than others; and that they would produce more preferrable outcomes by users.

-Other research interests of mine are related to preserving endangered languages; as well as applications of LLMs to foster a more inclusive environment to traditionally excluded groups in ML research and application (e.g., neurodiverse individuals such as myself, non-English speakers, etcetera).
+Other of my research interests are related to recreational mathematics (especially about games), preserving endangered languages, and applications of LLMs to create inclusive environments to traditionally excluded groups in ML (e.g., neurodiverse individuals such as myself, non-English speakers, etcetera).

 Following Larry Wasserman's essay, I invite comments on the papers below.
 Feel free to email me.